-By combining the information on conductivity versus strain (Figure 8.3) with information on strain versus voltage (Figure 8.5), a plot of the conductivity versus the voltage can be obtained as shown in Figure 8.6.
+By combining the information on conductivity versus strain (Figure 8.3) with information on strain versus voltage (Figure 8.7), a plot of the conductivity versus the voltage can be obtained as shown in Figure 8.8.
 This plot is important because it shows the relationship between the output (conductivity) versus the input (voltage) of the device.
-Figure 8.6 takes into consideration the characteristics of both the NEMS and TMD aspects of the stritch.
-It shows that the amount of voltage needed to switch the device decreases with decreasing length/width of the TMD from $x_o = W{TMD} = 30$ nm to 20 nm to 10 nm.
+Figure 8.8 takes into consideration the characteristics of both the NEMS and TMD aspects of the stritch.
+It shows that the amount of voltage needed to switch the device decreases with decreasing size of the TMD from $x_o = 30$ nm to 20 nm to 10 nm.

-For comparison, Figure 8.6 also shows the theoretical maximum subthreshold swing of a standard CMOS device which has a slope 60 mV/decade.
-It is important to note that in theory, the stritch device can have a comparable or better switching characteristic to CMOS if its length/width is 10 nm or less.
+For comparison, Figure 8.8 also shows the theoretical maximum subthreshold swing of a standard CMOS device which has a slope 60 mV/decade.
+It is important to note that in theory, the stritch device can have a comparable switching characteristic compared to CMOS if its size is 10 nm or less.

-Figure 8.6 - The change in the conductivity versus the applied voltage for three lengths of the TMD.
+Figure 8.6 - The change in the conductivity versus the applied voltage for three sizes of the TMD.
 The theoretical subthreshold swing of a CMOS device is also shown as reference.